Gulf Cooperation Council market snapshot

 About the Australia-Gulf Cooperation Council Free Trade Agreement negotiations

 Australia and the GCC share a significant economic relationship, encompassing trade and investment across a broad range of goods and services.
-For example, the GCC is an important market for exports of passenger motor vehicles, taking 81 per cent of passenger vehicle exports in 2010, valued at nearly A$1.5 billion.
-There are further opportunities in agriculture, mineral commodities, and services (particularly education, engineering and construction).
+For example, the GCC is an important market for exports of live animals and other agricultural and food products.
+There are further opportunities in mineral commodities, automotive parts and services (particularly education, engineering and construction).

-With a large proportion of world petroleum resources and a rapidly growing population, the GCC’s prospects for continued economic growth are strong.
-This fact, along with a plurilateral FTA, will help sustain growth in Australia’s trade and investment relations with the region.
+The GCC has a rapidly growing middle class and a youthful population giving the GCC strong prospects for continued economic growth.
+Large hydrocarbon reserves also contribute significantly to government revenues.
+These factors, along with a plurilateral FTA, will help sustain growth in Australia's trade and investment relations with the region.

 Key interests and benefits

 - The GCC is a key market for agricultural exports such as livestock, meat, dairy products, vegetables, sugar, wheat and other grains.
 The agreement provides an opportunity to address a range of tariff and non-tariff barriers related to our food exports.

 - A GCC FTA would provide an opportunity to reduce barriers to trade in mineral commodities and automotive parts.